***COMING JULY 2026***

 I take pride in providing nutritious, home-made food options for the children, relying primarily on local, seasonal, organic meat and produce and giving them ample opportunity to explore new flavors and textures.

 Throughout the growing season, children engage in planting, tending, harvesting, and preparing ingredients from a large onsite organic garden.
 They are both learning that food has a story and experiencing the richness of eating food they are connected to through effort and care.
-The garden serves as a primary outdoor learning space for most of the year.
+The garden is a special place and serves as a primary learning and play area throughout most of the year.

 Creativity